dullroar/ten-steps-to-linux-survival/Step02.md

 ```

 It can be useful (but also distressing from a forensics point of view) to set the last modified
-date of a file to a specific date and time, which
+date of a file to a specific date and time, which `touch` also allows you to do, in this case to
-`touch`\index{files and directories!set last modified date (\texttt{touch} command)} also allows
-you to do, in this case to the night before Christmas:
+the night before Christmas:

 \drcap{Set file modified date to a specific date and time}
 ```bash